DjangoReinhard/FalconView/README.md

 around the central preview pane.
 Alternatively, the status displays can be shown in the 3D preview.

+## update 01.2022
+- migrated to cmake build system (tested from commandline as well as from QtCreator)
+- most main pages are plugins, that get loaded at runtime
+- general toolmanager is able to generate tooltable for linuxCNC
+- helpfile is complete for every available page and translated in english and german
+- basic functions are already tested against LinuxCNC
+- screen configuration is saved at application exit, so that it comes up as left

 ## Build

 **FalconView** uses these dependencies: